Evercore ISI Group Maintains Advanced Micro Devices (AMD) Outperform Recommendation

 What are Other Shareholders Doing?

-Geode Capital Management holds 36,691K shares representing 2.26% ownership of the company.
-In its prior filing, the firm reported owning 36,176K shares , representing an increase of 1.40%.
-The firm increased its portfolio allocation in AMD by 24.74% over the last quarter.
+Geode Capital Management holds 37,297K shares representing 2.29% ownership of the company.
+In its prior filing, the firm reported owning 36,691K shares , representing an increase of 1.63%.
+The firm decreased its portfolio allocation in AMD by 43.96% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.